U.S. new home sales drop to near two-year low in September

 New home sales are drawn from permits and tend to be volatile on a month-to-month basis.
 They declined 13.2 percent from a year ago.

 Hurricane Florence likely weighed on new home sales in the South, which decreased 1.5 percent in September to their lowest level since August 2017.
 The South accounts for the bulk of transactions and covers North and South Carolina, which were lashed by the storm in mid-September.
+Sales in the South have now decreased for four straight months.

 Sales tumbled 12.0 percent in the West to a two-year low and plunged 40.6 percent in the Northeast to their lowest level since April 2015.
 They rose 6.9 percent in the Midwest.